This guide explains how to build a temporary Standard Switch (vSS) to connect the vCenter VM for recovery from a port disconnection or network outage.

 There should be at least 2 vmnics used for the Management Network because in one of the steps we will remove one vmnic from the vDS Management Portgroup so that we can use it for the Standard Switch that will be create temporarily.

-NOTE: If the vmnics are in an LACP configuration, that will need to be broken on the physical switch to avoid downtime.
+NOTE: If the vmnics are in an LACP configuration, it will be required to remove at least one uplink from LACP port channel from physical switch end.
+The same vmnic can be then removed from DVS using CLI command.
 Follow this KB Enable EtherChannel / Link Aggregation Control Protocol (LACP) in ESXi/vCenter for steps on how to work with an LACP configuration.

-If you have less than 2 vmnics in the vDS, it is recommended that you follow these steps via DCUI Shell.
-Otherwise, you will lose access to SSH when you run the remove vmnic command and won’t be able to continue with the process.
+If there are fewer than 2 vmnics in the vDS, it is recommended to follow these steps via the DCUI Shell.
+Otherwise, access to SSH will be lost when running the remove vmnic command, preventing continuation of the process.